Donna Ladd

-Donna K. Ladd (born October 9, 1961) is an American investigative journalist who co-founded the Jackson Free Press, a community magazine, and later, the Mississippi Free Press, an online news publication that emphasizes solutions journalism where Ladd currently serves as editor.
+Donna Ladd (born October 9, 1961) is an American investigative journalist who co-founded the Jackson Free Press, a community magazine, and later, the Mississippi Free Press, an online news publication that emphasizes solutions journalism where Ladd currently serves as editor.
 She is noted for highlighting the historical and continuing role of race in current events, for investigative reporting that helped convict klansman James Ford Seale for his role in the 1964 civil rights kidnappings and deaths of Henry Hezekiah Dee and Charles Eddie Moore, and for her coverage of Frank Melton, the controversial mayor of Jackson, Mississippi.

-Biography

 Early life and education

+Ladd was born in Philadelphia, Mississippi on October 9, 1961.
+Her father was an alcoholic who flunked out of elementary school while her mother was illiterate.

-Ladd was born in Philadelphia, Mississippi.
-In 1983, Ladd completed her B.A. in Political Science at Mississippi State University and left to pursue a career in journalism.
-She helped start The Colorado Springs Independent, Colorado Springs' first alternative newsweekly, in 1993.
-After editing and then writing for the paper for several years, she moved to New York City where she wrote for The Village Voice and pursued a master's degree in journalism from Columbia University.
+In 1983, Ladd completed her bachelor of arts in political science at Mississippi State University and moved to Colorado to pursue a career in journalism.
+She helped start The Colorado Springs Independent, Colorado Springs' first alternative newspaper.
+Then in 1999, she moved to New York City where she wrote for The Village Voice and pursued a master's degree in journalism from Columbia University, which she earned in 2001.